 If in doubt, ask a local about the conditions before you go on your first paddle.
 Someone who paddles the water often will know what to look out for, and this information is very valuable for a beginner.
 Try asking a local expert, or someone at the paddle board rental shop.

-Third, get comfortable balancing on your board.
+3. Get comfortable balancing on your board

 The most important determining factor in how quickly you can pick up stand up paddling is how adept you are at balancing.
 If you are comfortable standing in an unstable environment, you will likely take to this sport quite fast.